SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Evaluation within Entity Resolution Pipelines

-In this section, we relate the training time of the blockers SC-Block and Barlow Twins to the overall runtime of the entity resolution pipelines.
-If both an unsupervised and a supervised blocker reach a pair completeness close to 1 it is only reasonable to train the supervised blocker if the runtime of the pipeline including training time is shorter than the runtime of the pipeline with the unsupervised blocker.
-Therefore, the training time of a blocker must be considered when analyzing the fit of a blocker for an entity resolution pipeline.
-In Table \ref{tab:run_time_training_time} we show the blocker training time in minutes (BTT) for the blockers SC-Block and Barlow Twins on the different datasets.
-BM25$_3$ does not require training therefore we mark the respective training time cells with '-'.
-For all evaluated entity resolution pipelines on all four datasets we provide the runtime in minutes (RT) and the combination of blocker training time and runtime in minutes (BTT+RT).
-Additionally, we calculate the deltas in RT and BTT+RT of the pipelines with BM25$_3$ and Barlow Twins to SC-Block.
-A positive delta indicates longer runtimes and a negative delta indicates shorter runtime of pipelines with BM25$_3$ and Barlow Twins compared to SC-Block.
+In this section, we relate the training time of the blockers SC-Block and BT to the overall runtime of the entity resolution pipelines.
+Training of a blocker is only reasonable if the runtime of the pipeline including training time is shorter than the runtime of a pipeline with a blocker that is not trained.
+In Table \ref{tab:run_time_training_time} we show the blocker training time (BTT), the runtimes (RT) and the sum of training time and runtime (CT) of all pipelines on the six datasets.

-\textbf{Small Benchmark Datasets} For the small datasets, A-B, A-G and W-A supervised and self-supervised blocking methods are not substantially more efficient than the unsupervised BM25$_3$ blocker.
-On A-B, A-G and W-A, the small gain in runtime through SC-Block and Barlow Twins compared to BM25$_3$ is withdrawn by the training time of the blockers.
-The self-supervised and especially the supervised SC-Block require training for executing the complete pipeline.
-It is not reasonable to train SC-Block for these small datasets, because entity resolution pipelines with the unsupervised BM25$_3$ blocker and a $k$ value between 12 and 27 produce $PQ$ scores close to 1, similar F1 scores and have a shorter runtime compared to SC-Blocks training time and runtime.
+\textbf{Small Benchmark Datasets.} For the small datasets, A-B, A-G and W-A supervised and self-supervised blocking methods are not substantially more efficient than the unsupervised BM25$_3$ blocker.
+On A-B, A-G and W-A, the small gain in runtime through SC-Block and BT compared to BM25$_3$ is withdrawn by the training time of the blockers.
+It is not reasonable to train SC-Block for these small datasets, because entity resolution pipelines with the unsupervised BM25$_3$ blocker and a tuned $k$ value produce recall scores close to 1, similar F1 scores and have a shorter runtime compared to SC-Blocks training time and runtime.

-\textbf{Web Data Commons Block} On WDC-B training SC-Block is reasonable because the five minutes of training reduce the runtime of the pipeline compared to BM25$_3$ by 2h for the matchers SupCon and Cross Encoder.
-This is a relative reduction of 87\% for pipelines with the best-performing matcher SupCon.
-Given our compute restrictions, running pipelines with the matchers Ditto and Magellan was only possible if SC-Block was applied for blocking.
-The large vocabulary of WDC-B significantly increases the candidate set size of BM25$_3$ leading to a longer blocking time and unnecessary comparisons for the respective matcher.
-The large vocabulary is caused by the diversity of the terms used in the entity descriptions of records in datasets A and B.
+\textbf{WDC-B Benchmark.} On the WDC-B benchmarks, the runtime of pipelines utilizing BM25$_3$ exponentially grows with a larger vocabulary and a larger cartesian product of candidate pairs.
+In this case, training SC-Block is reasonable because the training data is available and the five minutes of training time reduce the runtime of the pipeline compared to BM25$_3$ even on WDC-B$_{small}$ by 20 minutes for the matchers SupCon and Cross Encoder.
+Given our compute restrictions, running competitive pipelines on WDC-B$_{large}$ was only possible if SC-Block was applied for blocking.